 The provision of timers form an important part of any microcontroller, giving the designer a means of carrying out time related functions.
-The device contains two 8-bit count-up timers.
+The devices contain several 8-bit and 16-bit count-up timers.
 As each timer has three different operating modes, they can be configured to operate as a general timer, an external event counter or as a pulse width measurement device.
 The provision of a prescaler to the clock circuitry of the 8-bit Timer/Event Counter also gives added range to this timer.